wp-plugins/pta-volunteer-sign-up-sheets/readme.txt

 *	Use the free PTA Zilla Shortcodes extension to easily generate shortcodes with all possible arguments ( available at https://stephensherrardplugins.com )
 *	Version 1.4 adds Wordpress Multisite compatibility
 *	Version 1.4.2 adds Spanish translation by Simon Samson at http://sitestraduction.com -- half-price translation services for non-profits
+*	Version 1.4.5 Includes French translation, and updated Spanish translation, by Simon Samson at http://sitestraduction.com

 == Installation ==